 Holly Dugan is an associate professor of English at the George Washington University in Washington, DC.
 She is an expert on the history of perfume in the renaissance and the role of smell in early modern culture.
 Her research and teaching explores relationships between history, literature, and material culture.
 Her scholarship focuses on questions of gender, sexuality, the boundaries of the body, and the role of the senses in late medieval and early modern England.
 She is currently working on a book that examines staged moments of perception in Shakespeare's works.

-is Dean of Humanities in the College of Liberal Arts and Sciences and Associate Vice President for Humanities and Arts in the Office of Knowledge Enterprise Development at Arizona State University.
+is former Dean of Humanities in the College of Liberal Arts and Sciences and Associate Vice President for Humanities and Arts in the Office of Knowledge Enterprise Development at Arizona State University.
 A specialist in eighteenth-century British literature, Justice is the author and editor of scholarship on the literary marketplace, authorship, and women's writing.
 His BA is from Wesleyan University and his MA and PhD from the University of Pennsylvania.
 Prior to coming to ASU, Justice taught at the University of Pennsylvania, Marquette University, Louisiana State University, and the University of Missouri, where he also served as Vice Provost for Advanced Studies and Dean of the Graduate School.

 is the director of Sancta Birgitta Convent Museum in Vadstena and Linköping Castle and Cathedral Museum.
 Markus earned his master of arts in archaeology and history from Uppsala University.
 Currently he is conducting research on the medieval monastery at Vadstena, translating a late-medieval manuscript by Bishop Hans Brask, and working on the 12th-century royal graves in the monastery church of Vreta Kloster.